vellotocoffe/interview-state-problem/README.md

 - Paracetamol cures Fever;
 ......

+Note that new drugs and new states can be added in the future, as well as the new rules.
+So it's important to provide extensible codes.

 ##  About the code
 ### First version Based on "State" behavioral design-pattern.
+At the beginning, i was thinking about using state pattern, because it's quite similar to "Post office package tracking problem".
+The reasons are :
 State transition logic are encapsulated in dedicated State classes which favors :
 - Single Responsibility Principle
 - Open/Closed Principle

 - But the code will become difficult to maintain and exends when a huge amount of new states will be added.

-### Second version based on Rule&Rule engine pattern which resolves these limitations.
+### Second version based on Rule & Rule Engine pattern which resolves these limitations.
+The advantages are
+- Better "S" principle application
+- Rules can be reused and be combined